fgeierst/typo3-11-tailwind-demo/README.md

 The UI components are encapsulated as [Fluid Components](https://github.com/sitegeist/fluid-components), located in the *Private/Components/* folder.
 Using fixture JSON files, you can work on individual components in isolation (similar to Storybook).
 The component explorer is at https://typo3-11-tailwind-demo.ddev.site/styleguide/

+## Reactivity

+One every element that has the attribute `data-reactive` petite-vue is mounted.
+See the [petite-vue Documentation](https://github.com/vuejs/petite-vue) for more details.